We Are Marching in Wide Fields: History

-Flaume, whose family emigrated from Russia to Latvia after the Russian Civil War, studied at the Faculty of Philology of the University of Latvia, was a member of the student society "Ruthenia".
-He based the march of the ROA on his poem "The One who is faithful to our motto", published in Riga in 1939 in the poetry collection "The Songbook of Ruthenia".
+Flaume, an ethnic Latvian whose family emigrated from Russia to Latvia after the Russian Civil War, studied at the Faculty of Philology of the University of Latvia, was a member of the student society "Ruthenia".
+He based the march of the RLA on his poem "The One Who Is Faithful to Our Motto", published in Riga in 1939 in the poetry collection "The Songbook of Ruthenia".
 According to historian Boris Ravdin, the song is poetically and meaningfully superior to the earlier marches of collaborators.
 The Germans distributed the text of the march on leaflets and posters.
-In the collection "Songbook of a Volunteer", published in 1943 in Narva, sheet music was published.
+The "Songbook of a Volunteer", published in 1943 in Narva, contains the march's sheet music.
 The song was first performed on June 22, 1943, on Pskov radio during a parade in which the first Guards Brigade of the Russian Liberation Army took part.
-The leader of the People's Labor Union Rostislav Polchaninov, who visited occupied Pskov in 1943, recalled that after the arrival of General Andrey Vlasov in the city, the local radio station played the march of the ROA daily.
+The leader of the People's Labor Union Rostislav Polchaninov, who visited occupied Pskov in 1943, recalled that after the arrival of General Andrey Vlasov in the city, the local radio station played the march of the RLA daily.